wilsonmar/wilsonmar.github.io/_posts/2021-06-04-azure-machine-learning.md

    <img width="1042" height="286" alt="az-ml-search-mac-1042x286" src="https://user-images.githubusercontent.com/300046/120628656-2c886300-c422-11eb-8eeb-889cf378bcc0.png">

+   "Machine learning is a subset of data science that deals with predictive modeling.
+In other words, using data to create models that can predict unknown values.
+It works by identifying relationships between data values that describe characteristics of something (its features) and the value we want to predict (the label), and encapsulating these relationships in a model through a training process."

    * <a href="#Classification"><strong>classification</strong></a> predicts <strong>categories or classes</strong> using <strong>unsupervised</strong> machine learning techniques to fit features into model and predict classification of the label.
 Labels are what we want to predict, such as a future value predicted or an action.
 The label is usually "Y" among mathimaticians.

    * <strong>regression</strong> predicts <strong>numeric</strong> values using <strong>supervised</strong> machine learning techniques on historical data.

-   * Time Series forecasting is uesed for <a href="#AnomalyDetection">Anomaly Detection</a> using regression with a time-series element, enabling you to predict numeric values at a future point in time.
+   * Time Series forecasting is used for <a href="#AnomalyDetection">Anomaly Detection</a> using regression with a time-series element, enabling you to predict numeric values at a future point in time.

    * <strong>Clustering</strong> identifies the nearest neighbor in multiple dimensions, such as the nearest color to an RGB color value.
    <br /><br />

 ### Data Ingestion